Home

 The Obligation Ceremony is not connected to any other engineering organization nor to any university, although many of them support the idea of the Obligation and may participate in the administration of the Ceremonies.

 If you received an engineering degree from an accredited Canadian institution or can demonstrate eligibility for membership in a Canadian professional engineers’ association, you may apply to undertake the Obligation.
-Contact a camp near you.
+Contact a Camp near you.